vegaprotocol/vegawallet/README.md

 ### Installing from repository

-You can install a realeased version using Golang toolchain:
+You can install a released version using Golang toolchain:

 ```sh
 go install code.vegaprotocol.io/go-wallet@VERSION